 We can read the word of God and live it out practically, which also, at the same time, helps our nervous system to calm down.

-My Spiritual Growth Framework coaching program would be great for you if you want to know how to do this practically on a deeper level.
+My Untangle Your Thoughts program would be great for you if you want to learn how to do this more practically.